Holcomb: ‘Indiana-South Korea relationship bursting with potential’

 “The Indiana-South Korea relationship is a two-way street, with South Korean companies thriving on Hoosier soil and Indiana companies selling their Hoosier-made goods in South Korean markets,” Holcomb said.

 The governor also met with South Korea’s Trade Minister Sung Yun-mo to identify opportunities to strengthen trade partnerships.
-“The discussions we’ve had in Seoul these last few days have laid the groundwork for future growth on both sides of the Pacific.”
+“The discussions we’ve had in Seoul these last few days have laid the groundwork for future growth on both sides of the Pacific,” the governor said.

 This was Holcomb’s first trip to South Korea and second trip to Japan since becoming governor.
 In about three weeks, Holcomb will lead another economic development team to China and India.